Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.md

 Checks the InnoDB buffer pool size configuration in MySQL/MariaDB.
-Compares the configured `innodb_buffer_pool_size` against the actual InnoDB data and index sizes, and on MySQL 8.0.30+ derives a workload-based recommendation for `innodb_redo_log_capacity` from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (matches mysqltuner).
+Compares the configured `innodb_buffer_pool_size` against the actual InnoDB data and index sizes, and derives a workload-based recommendation for the redo log size from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (rounding matches mysqltuner).
+The redo log knob is `innodb_redo_log_capacity` on MySQL 8.0.30+ and `innodb_log_file_size` (times `innodb_log_files_in_group`, where that variable still exists) on MariaDB and older MySQL.
 Also flags `innodb_file_per_table = OFF` and architecture-related buffer-pool size limits.
-Alerts if the buffer pool is undersized relative to the data or if `innodb_redo_log_capacity` is smaller than the workload-based target.
-On older MySQL and on MariaDB (no `innodb_redo_log_capacity`), the redo-log size check is skipped; the redo-log file size is still emitted as perfdata for trending.
+Alerts if the buffer pool is undersized relative to the data or if the redo log is smaller than the workload-based target.
+On freshly booted servers (less than one hour of uptime) the redo-log recommendation is deferred, because the hourly write rate is not yet meaningful.

 options:
   -h, --help            show this help message and exit